What is not translated

 Multithreading classes and routines are formally translated, but not checked by an expert

-In C++ classes with abstract methods cannot be created
+In C++, classes containing abstract methods cannot be instantiated.

-The consequences of the ZEROBASEDSTRING directive are not corrected automatically.
+The effects of the ZEROBASEDSTRING directive are not corrected automatically.

-Parts of the RTL operate directly on the virtual method table of objects.
-These parts aren't reproduced.
-The most important consequence of this lack is, that streaming of forms and other types isn't possible in Delphi manner.
+Parts of the Delphi RTL directly access the virtual method table (VMT) of objects.
+These mechanisms are not reproduced.
+One important consequence is that form streaming and related mechanisms cannot work exactly like in Delphi.

-For C++Builder Variant is supported for other compilers not, but TVarRec
+For C++Builder, Variant is supported.
+For other compilers only TVarRec is supported.

-At the current state Delphi2Cpp doesn't deal with method resolution clauses
+At the current stage, Delphi2Cpp does not handle method resolution clauses.

 Special problems: